phetdam/kenkyusha_proj/doc/config_format.rst

 Overview
 --------

-The configuration files used by ``noisy_eval.py`` are standard JSON files with specific formatting conventions that are specify different configuration parameters to ``noisy_eval.py``, for example where to write results, the global random seed to use, what kinds of noise to add, what quantities to display to ``stdout``, etc. Each configuration file consists of a single JSON object containing other JSON objects, arrays, and strings.
+The config files used by ``noisy_eval.py`` are standard JSON files with specific formatting conventions that are specify different config parameters to ``noisy_eval.py``, for example where to write results, the global random seed to use, what kinds of noise to add, what quantities to display to ``stdout``, etc. Each config file consists of a single JSON object containing other JSON objects, arrays, and strings.
 There are several keys associated with the main JSON object which are required to be present; we detail their required values in the section below.

 Required keys
 -------------